mozilla/pontoon/frontend/README.md

 # Running and deploying

+## Switch

+While this is under development, the feature is hidden behing a feature switch, and thus is not accessible by default.
+In order to turn it on, you have to run `./manage.py waffle_switch translate_next on --create`, then restart your web server.
+To turn it off, run `./manage.py waffle_switch translate_next off`.

 ## Production

 The only required step for the front-end is to build static files with `yarn build`. django is configured to collect the `index.html` and static files from the `build` folder and put them with other static files.
 All of that is automated for deployement to Heroku.